ProveIt Supplements

 Is calcium phosphate supplementation safe for cardiovascular health?

-How long does it take to see bone health benefits?
+How long does it take to see bone density improvements?

-Improvements in bone mineral density and bone mineral content typically require at least 12 to 18 months of consistent calcium phosphate supplementation to become evident.
+Significant improvements typically require at least 18 months of consistent supplementation to become evident.

 Research Sources